-Table B.2.2.1.1.2-1 Data Exchange Service – sendMessageRequest capability

-B.2.2.1.1.3 Service Interactions
+B.2.2.2.1.4 Service Interactions

 The interactions of service capabilities required for this service capability:

 Determine the transport adapter to be used for the originating AE and target AE.
 This example shows the use of the Broker service for the transport adapter.